NVIDIA-Genomics-Research/AtacWorks/README.md

 ### 1. Training an AtacWorks model

 #### Input files
 To train an AtacWorks model, you need a pair of ATAC-Seq datasets from the same cell type, where one dataset has lower coverage or lower quality than the other.
 You can also use multiple such pairs of datasets.
-For each such pair of datasets, AtacWorks requires three input files:
+For each such pair of datasets, AtacWorks requires four input files:

 1. A coverage track representing the number of sequencing reads mapped to each position on the genome in the low-coverage or low-quality dataset.
 This may be smoothed or processed.
 Format: [bigWig](https://genome.ucsc.edu/goldenPath/help/bigWig.html)

 2. A coverage track representing the number of sequencing reads mapped to each position on the genome in the high-coverage or high-quality dataset.
 This may be smoothed or processed in the same way as the previous track.
 Format: [bigWig](https://genome.ucsc.edu/goldenPath/help/bigWig.html)

 3. The genomic positions of peaks called on the high-coverage or high-quality dataset.
 These can be obtained by using [MACS2](https://github.com/taoliu/MACS) or any other peak caller.
 Format: either [BED](http://genome.ucsc.edu/FAQ/FAQformat) or the narrowPeak format produced by MACS2.

+4. Chromosome sizes file - a tab-separated text file containing the names and sizes of all chromosomes to be used for training or validation.

 The model learns a mapping from (1) to both (2) and (3); in other words, from the noisy coverage track, it learns to predict both the clean coverage track, and the positions of peaks in the clean dataset.

 #### Training command

-To train an AtacWorks model, create a directory containing two subdirectories 'clean_data'
+To train an AtacWorks model:

 ```
-bash <path to AtacWorks repository>/scripts/run_training.sh <path to bigWig file with noisy ATAC-seq data> <path to bigWig file with clean ATAC-seq data> <path to bed or narrowPeak file with clean ATAC-seq peak calls> <path to chromosome sizes file> <location to save output folder> <chromosome for validation> <chromosome to hold out> <path to folder containing config files (optional)>
+bash AtacWorks/scripts/run_training.sh <path to bigWig file with noisy ATAC-seq coverage track> <path to bigWig file with clean ATAC-seq coverage track> <path to bed or narrowPeak file with clean ATAC-seq peak calls> <path to chromosome sizes file> <location to save output folder> <chromosome for validation> <chromosome to hold out> <path to folder containing config files (optional)>
 ```
 This command produces a directory (`output_latest`) containing several trained models, of which the best model will be saved as `model_best.pth.tar`.

-The config files determine the parameters of the model and training.
+The config files contain the structure of the deep learning model and all the parameters used for training.
 If no folder containing config files is supplied, the folder `AtacWorks/configs` containing default parameter values will be used.

+In order to vary model parameters, output file names, or output file formats, you can create your own config files using `AtacWorks/configs` as a template.
+Type `python AtacWorks/scripts/main.py train --help` to understand which arguments to vary.

 #### Advanced usage: step-by-step training with subcommands
 See [Tutorial 1](tutorials/tutorial1.md) for an advanced workflow detailing the individual steps of data processing, encoding and training and how to modify the parameters used in these steps.

 ### 2. Denoising and peak calling using a trained AtacWorks model

-All models described in [Lal & Chiang, et al. (2019)](https://www.biorxiv.org/content/10.1101/829481) are available for download and use at <S3 link>
+All models described in [Lal & Chiang, et al. (2019)](https://www.biorxiv.org/content/10.1101/829481) are available for download and use at `https://atacworks-paper.s3.us-east-2.amazonaws.com`.
+See below for instructions to use these or other trained models:

 #### Input files

-To denoise and call peaks from low-coverage/low-quality ATAC-seq data, you need only one input file:
+To denoise and call peaks from low-coverage/low-quality ATAC-seq data, you need only three input files:

+1. A trained AtacWorks model file with extension `.pth.tar`.

-1. A coverage track representing the number of sequencing reads mapped to each position on the genome in the low-coverage or low-quality dataset.
+2. A coverage track representing the number of sequencing reads mapped to each position on the genome in the low-coverage or low-quality dataset.
 This may be smoothed or processed in the same way as the files used for training the model.
 Format: [bigWig](https://genome.ucsc.edu/goldenPath/help/bigWig.html)

+3. Chromosome sizes file - a tab-separated text file containing the names and sizes of chromosomes in the genome.

 #### Denoising + peak calling command
 ```
-$atacworks/scripts/run_inference.sh <path to bigWig file with test ATAC-seq data> <path to saved model file> <path to chromosome sizes file> <output directory> <path to folder containing config files (optional)>
+bash Atacworks/scripts/run_inference.sh <path to bigWig file with test ATAC-seq data> <path to model file> <path to chromosome sizes file> <output directory> <path to folder containing config files (optional)>
 ```
-This command produces several outputs in the supplied output directory:
-1. config_params.yaml: a file recording the parameters used for this experiment for later reference.
-2. a folder (`output_latest`) containing several files:
+This command produces a folder (`output_latest`) containing several files:
-    2a. <prefix>.track.bw: A bigWig file containing the denoised ATAC-seq track.
+1. <prefix>_infer_results.track.bw: A bigWig file containing the denoised ATAC-seq coverage track.
-    2b. infer_results_peaks.bed: A BED file containing the peaks called from the denoised ATAC-seq track.
+2. infer_results_peaks.bed: A BED file containing the peaks called from the denoised ATAC-seq track.
 This file has 8 columns.
 These are, in order: chromosome, peak start position, peak end position, peak length (bp), Mean coverage over peak, Maximum coverage in peak, Position of summit (relative to start), and Position of summit (absolute).
+By default, a threshold of 0.5 is used for peak calling.
-    2c. <prefix>_infer_results.peaks.bw: The same peak calls, in the form of a bigWig track for genome browser visualization.
+3. <prefix>_infer_results.peaks.bw: The same peak calls, in the form of a bigWig track for genome browser visualization.

-The config files supplied to `run_inference.sh` supply the parameters of the experiment.
+The config files supplied to `run_inference.sh` supply the structure of the deep learning model and the parameters of the experiment.
 If no folder containing config files is supplied, the folder `AtacWorks/configs` containing default parameter values will be used.

 In order to vary model parameters, output file names, or output file formats, you can create your own config files using `AtacWorks/configs` as a template.
-See the documentation inside the default config files to understand which arguments to vary.
+Type `python AtacWorks/scripts/main.py infer --help` to understand which arguments to vary.

-In particular, the threshold for peak calling is controlled by the `infer_threshold` parameter in the file `configs/config_params.yaml`.
+In particular, the threshold for peak calling is controlled by the `infer_threshold` parameter in the file `configs/infer_config.yaml`.
 By default, this is set to 0.5.
 If `infer_threshold` is set to "None" in the config file, `run_inference.sh` will instead produce a bigWig file in which each base is labeled with the probability (between 0 and 1) that it is part of a peak.

 #### Advanced usage: step-by-step denoising + peak calling with subcommands
 See [Tutorial 2](tutorials/tutorial2.md) for an advanced workflow detailing the individual steps of data processing, encoding and prediction using a trained model, and how to modify the parameters used in these steps.